PennLINC/babs/docs/source/walkthrough.rst

 .. developer's note: if YAML file of walkthrough was changed:
 ..  also need to change above copied section "cluster_resources"!
+.. developer's note: for MSI Slurm cluster: need to add `hard_runtime_limit: "20"`
+..  without it, when using e.g. `k40` partition, one job was success (branch pushed to output RIA)
+..  but "TIMEOUT" in `sacct`, leaving last 2 lines of stdout message of "deleting branch:\n job-xx-xx-xx"

 * Section ``script_preamble``: